cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### audienceType

-With the `audienceType` field you can limit your results that are targetted to a specific audience.
+With the `audienceType` field you can limit your results that are targeted to a specific audience.

 > By default, the search API will only return results that have audienceType set as everyone.
-In order to search for a specific audienceType you'll need to disable the defaultfilter for audienceType.
+In order to search for a specific audienceType you'll need to disable the default filter for audienceType.
 In the [default filters guide](filters/default-filters.md) you can find how you can reset this filter.

 **Applicable on endpoints**